Bill O'Reilly: Putin will have to wait for apology over 'killer' remark

 Related: Trump defends Putin: 'You think our country's so innocent?'

-The Fox host's response appears unlikely to satisfy Peskov's call for an apology "from such a respected TV company."
+Peskov shot back again Tuesday when it became apparent that no apology would be forthcoming from the Fox host.

+"We have different understanding of good manners and education to this gentleman," he said.
+"But we are very kind and very patient.
+We will put a note in the calendar for 2023 and will get back to him with this issue."

-O'Reilly made the remark about Putin during an interview that aired Sunday with U.S. President Donald Trump.
+O'Reilly made his original remark about Putin during an interview that aired Sunday with U.S. President Donald Trump.

 When Trump said he respected Putin, O'Reilly responded: "He's a killer, though.
 Putin's a killer."